tomi-cuentitas/AdaptMaxEnt/README.md

 ### 4. Exploration

-With everything installed, the only steps left are to write your own Adaptive Max-Ent evolutions, see Tutorials for some examples.
+With everything installed, the only steps left are to write your own Adaptive Max-Ent evolutions in Jupyter Notebook using our libraries, see Tutorials for some examples.

 ## Usage